chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 When ``out`` is specified as the intent, the actual argument is ignored when the call is made, but when the function returns, the actual argument is assigned to the value of the formal argument.
-An implicit conversion occurs from the type of the formal to the type of the actual.
 The actual argument must be a valid lvalue.
-Within the function body, the formal argument is initialized to its default value if one is supplied, or to its type’s default value otherwise.
+Within the function body, the formal argument is initialized according :ref:`Split_Initialization`.
+It will start with its default value if one is supplied and can use the type's default value if no initialization point is found.
 The formal argument can be modified within the function.

 The assignment implementing the ``out`` intent is a candidate for